KIZI/InBeat/README.md

 ### Events

-Events that are used as interest clues.
+Events that are used as a representation of interaction with objects.
+Each event is used as an interest clue according to a predefined set of aggregation rules.

 E.g. user (identified by _http://example.com/users/user1_) likes first object (identified by _http://example.com/objects/object1_) and dislikes second object (identified by _http://example.com/objects/object2_).
 First object is about _televisions_ (_Television_) and the second is about _food_ (_Onion_).